 This site includes a pmem blog based on Jekyll so over time we can write up our experiences working with persistent memory programming.
 There are many ways to get involved and we welcome your contributions!

-This watches for changes, re-generating
+Once the jekyll server is running, it watches for changes, re-generating

 the web pages as necessary, and provides the content for preview